Enhanced Local Explainability and Trust Scores with Random Forest Proximities

 The model is trained on 9 months of public trade data for US investment grade (IG) and high yield (HY) corporate bonds, from Aug.
 1 2022 to April 30 2023, and tested on the following three months.
 Hyperparameter tuning was performed using 5-fold walk-forward, expanding-window time series cross validation with randomized grid search over sklearn's RF regressor max\_depth, max\_features, min\_samples\_leaf, and n\_estimators parameters.
 To enable faster computation of the proximity matrix, the model was trained on a random sub-sample of 10,000 trades.

-Out of sample, the price estimate generated by the RF model showed a 10.13\% improvement in RMSE over the preliminary estimate based on a weighted average of quotes and trades.
-For the RF, the test set RMSE was .310 as compared to .345 for the initial estimate calculated as a weighted average of quotes and trades.
-The train set RMSE for the RF was .246 as compared to .431 for the initial weighted average estimate.
+Out of sample, the price estimate generated by the RF model showed a 9.07\% improvement in RMSE over the preliminary coarse estimate based on a weighted average of quotes and trades.
+For the RF, the test set RMSE was .356 as compared to .392 for the initial coarse estimate based on a weighted average of quotes and trades.